lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     :alt: A screenshot .
 A screenshot of the portal user interface after searching the 10 year catlaog for 2 unique solar system objects based on their SSObjectIDs.

+2.5 Now lets use the ADQL interace to perform the join on SSObjectID between the uploaded table and the DP0.3 table.

 .. _DP0-3-Portal-4-Step-3: